top of page

 1. Biological Factors

 Research suggests that genetics may play a role in the development of anorexia.
 Individuals with a family history of eating disorders, depression, or anxiety are at higher risk.
-Neurobiological factors, such as imbalances in brain chemicals that regulate hunger, mood, and impulse control, may also contribute.
-Some studies show that certain individuals are more biologically vulnerable to perfectionism, obsessionality, and anxiety—all traits linked to anorexia.
+Some studies show that certain individuals are more biologically vulnerable to perfectionism, obsessional thinking patterns, and anxiety—all traits linked to anorexia.

 2. Psychological Factors